-- " You'll pay more in premiums, but you will pay less out of pocket when you need medical care. - " The cost to see an in-network Primary Care doctor is only \$35. - " You can use an FSA in conjunction, which allows you to set aside tax-free dollars for qualified expenses. - " If you do not want to pay the full cost for medical care up front, this plan could be for you.
+- " You'll pay more in premiums, but you will pay less out of pocket when you need medical care. - " You will have a fixed copay, so that you know exactly what you'll have to pay at the time of your visit. - " Fixed copays do not apply toward your deductible. - " If you do not want to pay the full cost for medical care up front, this plan could be for you.

-12 Out-of-Pocket Costs
+11 Out-of-Pocket Costs